 When you take grits out of the pantry, you might be wondering how they could ever be creamy.
 With some heat applied, the cooking liquid moves into the starchy granules like an eager tenant, making them soft and plump.
 As I’ve previously written, a more flavorful liquid will yield more flavorful food.
 Chicken broth is my go-to when I need a liquid for starches like risotto or rice, and this recipe is no exception.
 And in this case, I add a smashed garlic clove or two as well.
 And like with most starches, low and slow (temp and time) yields the creamiest results.

 What really makes these grits special though is its finishing flavors.
-While there’s something to be said for simple grits with a pat of butter, this combination of bacon, white truffle oil, and gruyere cheese is a knockout trio.
+While there’s something to be said for simple grits with a pat of butter, this combination of bacon, gruyere cheese, and my secret ingredient- white truffle oil- is a knockout trio.
 Elevated, and yet still humbly southern, the only thing that could make these grits fancier is…

 Perfectly Poached Eggs